ChrisTho23/asset-link/README.md

 # Asset Link

 Track all your assets in one place.
-Visit [Asset Link](https://asset-link-keb6.vercel.app/)
+Visit [Asset Link](https://asset-link-keb6.vercel.app/).
+(Disclaimer: Alpha Vantage API is rate limiting the application after quite a bit so let me know if there's someone actually interested in using this.
+I can then think about getting a premium tier for the API)

 https://github.com/user-attachments/assets/13430fb6-ae11-448c-8119-7c98831f154d